 I was so excited when London won the bid for the Olympic Games in 2005 that I made a successful pitch to create a homewares collection in collaboration with London 2012!
 It was the most difficult and disappointing thing I ever did in my business, but in retrospect, it was great because it attracted wonderful press and international coverage for my brand.

 Where do you see yourself and your brand in five years’ time?

 In five years’ time, I will probably be living in Bath and I would love to have a place in Italy too.
-Italy is my favourite place in the world since I was fourteen years old, when my grandmother took me and my sister on holiday.
-I see myself concentrating more on the design aspect of my business
+Italy is my favorite place in the world since I was fourteen years old, when my grandmother took me and my sister on holiday.
+I see myself concentrating more on the design aspect of my business.